^

 "You offer deal."
 The Supermutant says.
 "It still open?"

 The deathclaw skull comes round to face him.
+The sockets burn black and cold.
 "Do you promise?"

 "I promise."
 He puts his hand out.
 "Deal?"